All Episodes

 I'm old enough to remember.

-Now nobody feels that nobody feels like they're at war.
+Now, nobody feels like they're at war.

 And I'll tell you why.

-I got a break for time here in just a minute, uh, John, but what has changed in your life?
+I got a break for time here in just a minute, John, but what has changed in your life?

-What sacrifice have you made this week because of the fact that we're at war, and most people have had no change in their life.
+What sacrifice have you made this week because of the fact that we're at war?

 That's the big difference.